cakephp/docs/en/appendices/2-0-migration-guide.rst

 ``SessionComponent`` are wrappers and sugar for it.
 It can now easily be used in models or other contexts.
 All of its methods are called statically.

-Session configuration has also changed :doc:`/development/sessions <see the session section for more information>`
+Session configuration has also changed :doc:`<see the session section for more information </development/sessions>`

 Helpers
 =======